durango/express-4-boilerplate/README.md

 ### Controllers

-Controllers can do whatever they want for the most part with the exception of what it `exports`.
+Controllers can do whatever they want except of what it `exports`.
 The export has two formats:

 **Array:**